-- Performance is generally defined by regulation or accreditation requirements. - Ongoing DOC is by method, analyst and matrix. - The ongoing DOC should be included in each analysts training record. - If the method has not been performed by the analyst in a 12-month period, an initial DOC shall be performed.
+- The ongoing DOC should be included in each analysts training record. - If the method has not been performed by the analyst in a 12-month period, an initial DOC shall be performed instead of an continuing DOC.

 Sample Log sheet